probcomp/gen-website-private/README.md

     - App Engine Service Admin
     - Cloud Build Service Account
     - Workload Identity User

-To run this in a different repository, you'll need to edit the identity pool's [github provider](https://console.cloud.google.com/iam-admin/workload-identity-pools/pool/app-engine-publishers/provider/github?project=probcomp-caliban), specifically the "Attribute Conditions".

-I also created an identity for publishing to the `gen-website-private` bucket called `gen-website-private-publishers`.
+4. When the service account is added to the identity pool, it also has an attribute mapping specified to restrict usage.
+    - `attribute.repository` - `probcomp/gen-website-private`

+There is also a second identity pool, `gen-website-private-publishers`, which grants all probcomp repositories access to the private bucket within GitHub Actions.

+Note: using this identity pool, a GitHub action in any probcomp website can modify the `gen-website-private` bucket without restriction.